edstott/EEE1labs/ADC/Part1/Section1.md

 Generate $v_\text{in}$ from the signal generator with $f=100$Hz, amplitude $v_\text{in}=1V$ and offset 0V.
 The voltage source in the circuit will be a sine function because that will be important when we come to characterise capacitors and inductors.
-Set the sensitivities of both channels to Auto and the timebase to 5ms/div.
+Set the timebase to 5ms/div.
 Place the trigger diamond in the centre of the CHA (blue) waveform and set the trigger mode to Auto, Trigger Channel A.

 ![Potential divider on a breadboard](graphics/PN-breadboard.jpg)